ussdeveloper/ssh-portal/README.md

 ## Security

+> **⚠️ SECURITY WARNING ⚠️**
+> This is experimental software with AI integration capabilities.
+Use extreme caution:

+- **NEVER use on production systems** - Risk of data loss and system damage
+- **Test environments only** - Use isolated, disposable systems
 - Always use secure passwords and consider key-based authentication
 - Keep your SSH credentials secure and never commit them to version control
 - Regularly update dependencies to patch security vulnerabilities
+- **Monitor AI actions closely** - AI can execute unexpected commands
+- **No warranty or liability** - Use entirely at your own risk

 ## Support